 Some of you may feel that you would like to buy a teacher gift so here are a few ideas.
 This is by no means compulsory and do not feel pressure to do so.
 A THANK YOU and have a nice holiday will always suffice.

-I asked a few of my teacher friends what gifts they’ve really liked, and those they haven’t.
-Unsurprisingly, booze comes out on top!
-You’re on to a winner with a nice bottle of wine or some beers!
+Alternatively, you’re on to a winner with a nice bottle of wine or some beers!
 Clubbing together is a good idea as it means you can get one really nice present and then the teacher doesn’t receive loads of the same – everyone popping in a small amount will go far further.
-You could buy a voucher to a cafe, restaurant or pub so they can enjoy a meal this holiday.
+You could buy a voucher to a beautician, cafe, restaurant or pub so they can enjoy a meal this holiday.
 Another option may be plants or mini flower arrangements (do enquire whether your teacher is jetting straight away on holiday).

 All the teachers I asked said they loved homemade cards and gifts as it shows you really care.
 From candles to food – they loved the thoughtfulness of something made by their pupils.
 One top tip is homemade millionaires shortbread!
 This is yummy and it’s so easy to make.
 Follow the BBC Food recipe for shortbread, cover them in caramel (you could use the Carnation cans), and then pour melted chocolate over the top.
 To make them look like something you’d see on the GBBO – drizzle a different coloured melted chocolate over the top.